-- Right for information the Trust holds about you to be corrected if incorrect or completed if incomplete. - Right to be forgotten where consent has been withdrawn, personal data is no longer required and the processing of the data is unlawful. - · Right to restrict processing of your information - Right to object to processing of your information.
+- Right to information, the Trust must provide information to individuals to show that their data is being lawfully and fairly collected and processed. - Right to access, an individual has the right to submit a subject access request to the Trust to request the information that the Trust holds about them. - Right for information the Trust holds about you to be corrected if correct or completed if incomplete. - Right to be forgotten where consent has been withdrawn, personal data is no longer required, and the processing of the data is unlawful - Right to restrict processing of your information. - Right to object to processing of your information.